ImageMagick/Usage-Markdown/crop/index.md

 > As such a '`0x0`' argument to crop now effectively means to crop the image into tiles, the size of the original image canvas.
 > In other words, with IM v6, the result will be the same as the original image, or a 'no-op'.

-For example here we take the IM logo, which we resize, and 'trim' or 'auto-crop' all the surrounding extra space in the logo.
+For example, here we take the IM logo, which we resize, and 'trim' or 'auto-crop' all the surrounding extra space in the logo.

 ~~~
 convert  logo: -resize 30%    -trim     trim.gif